thanhnguyen2187/islet-site/content/posts/book-review-how-to-fail-at-almost-everything-and-still-win-big.md

 Understanding women (or men) helps you attracting them.

-In conclusion, I highly recommend the book to anyone, as long as they are open enough for some "small" profanity (concluding that extremely successful people are mostly by luck; their systems were good enough, and they will be rich regardless, however).
+In conclusion, I highly recommend the book to anyone, as long as they are open enough for some "small" profanities (concluding that extremely successful people are mostly by luck; their systems were good enough, and they will be rich regardless, however).